department-of-veterans-affairs/va.gov-team/Practice Areas/Accessibility/GUIDANCE-severity-rubric.md

 * Less semantic HTML (using `<ul>` instead of `<ol>` for sequential instructions, for instance

 ### Potential Users Impacted
-* Screen reader, assistive devices
+* Keyboard navigation
-* Low vision users
+* Screen reader or other assistive device
-* Keyboard users
+* Users who have partial vision or are blind
-* Users with identified short-term memory, other cognitive issues
+* Users with identified short-term memory or other cognitive issues

 ### Time to Fix
 * Issue should be prioritized for next iteration (often 3 sprints in length)